Two Nudes (Lovers)

-Dr. Oskar Reichel, an admirer and collector of Kokoschka's work, also knew him personally and almost certainly acquired this painting directly from him.
-Tobias G. Natter, Die Welt von Klimt, Schiele und Kokoschka: Sammler und Mäzene (Cologne, 2003), 254, suggests it was acquired around 1914/1915.
-The painting was first published as being in Dr. Reichel's collection by Paul Westheim in Das Kunstblatt 1 (1917), p.
+Dr. Oskar Reichel was an admirer, collector, and patron of Kokoschka's work.
+Tobias G. Natter, Die Welt von Klimt, Schiele und Kokoschka: Sammler und Mäzene (Cologne, 2003), 254, suggests he acquired the painting around 1914/1915.
+It was first published as being in Dr. Reichel's collection by Paul Westheim in Das Kunstblatt 1 (1917), p.
 319.

 On February 1, 1939, Reichel transferred the painting--along with four other Kokoschka paintings--to the dealer Otto Kallir, who at that time ran the Galerie St. Etienne in Paris.
 Kallir exhibited it in Paris that spring and brought it to the United States later that year.
 After his arrival in the United States, he paid Reichel's two sons, who had already immigrated to North and South America, for the paintings.
 Kallir opened a branch of his Galerie St. Etienne in New York and exhibited this work often between 1940 and 1945.